in4lio/ev3dev-c/README.md

 ### CONTACT

-Please feel free to contact me at in4lio+ev3@gmail.com if you have any questions about the library.
+Please feel free to contact me at in4lio+ev3@gmail.com if you have any questions about this library.

 ### LICENSE